Shunning: Anabaptism

-Certain sects of the Amish—an Anabaptist community—practice shunning or meidung.
+Certain groups of the Amish and Mennonites—Anabaptist communities—practice shunning (banning) or meidung.
 Historically, the Schwarzenau Brethren practiced a form of shunning that they called "avoidance," a refusal to eat with even a family member whom the church had placed in "avoidance."

 Catholicism

 Prior to the Code of Canon Law of 1983, in rare cases (known as excommunication vitandi) the Catholic Church expected adherents to shun an excommunicated member in secular matters.

 In 1983, the distinction between vitandi and others (tolerandi) was abolished, and thus the expectation is not made anymore.

 Jehovah's Witnesses

 Jehovah's Witnesses practice a form of shunning.
-For many years, the practice was referred to as "disfellowshipping"; however, the term was discontinued in 2024, and is instead referred to as “removal from the congregation”.
+For many years, the practice was referred to as "disfellowshipping"; however, the term was discontinued in 2024, and is instead referred to as "removal from the congregation".
 A tribunal of elders determines whether an individual has committed a serious sin and is unrepentant.
 Elders may meet with the individual a number of times to encourage repentance before deciding to remove the person from the congregation.

 For many years, members were instructed to not even greet shunned individuals.
 As of March 2024, members are permitted to invite shunned individuals to congregation meetings or offer brief greetings at meetings, unless the individual is deemed to be an apostate.

 Sociologist Andrew Holden's research indicates that many Witnesses who would otherwise defect because of disillusionment with the organization and its teachings retain affiliation out of fear of being shunned and losing contact with friends and family members.